Shaving causes hair to grow back thicker, faster and darker.

 Genetics and hormones impact body hair colour, thickness and growth, not shaving.
 A razor blade cuts away hairs at the skin’s surface, which can make the cut hairs appear thicker and darker as they grow back.
 And, how quickly hair grows can vary, too.
 Armpit hair, for example, grows about 50 percent faster than leg hair.
-Learn more about this body hair myth.
+Read more about does shaving make hair grow faster.

 A dull razor blade can actually causes more scratches, cuts and skin irritation than a new, sharp blade.
 Dull blades can pull at your body hair and feel rough when gliding across your skin, which can result in more irritation post-shave.
 Sharp razors move more smoothly across the skin, and a light touch on the razor is all you need to get the job done.
 Using a sharp razor also leads to a better and quicker shave, whereas a dull razor might require a few passes over the same area to effectively cut the hairs at the surface, increasing the chances of irritating your skin.
 If you think your razor blade is dull, it’s time to replace it.